JigarMakwana/IceHockeyLeagueSimulation/README.md

 ## Internal Fetures

 The following are the features, but not limited to, are considered while League Simulation:
-1. Player aging
+1. Player Aging
-2. Player injuries
+2. Player Injuries
-3. Player retirements
+3. Player Retirements
-4. Player trainings
+4. Player Trainings
 5. Player Drfating
 6. Player Trading
 7. Player Strength Statistics